-Thank you for your interest in our Surgical Critical Care Fellowship Program at University of Iowa Hospitals & Clinics.
-Our fellowship is a one-year, ACGME accredited program offered by the Divison of Acute Care Surgery, which consists of a core curriculum in the Surgical Intensive Care Unit (SICU).
-Upon completion of the fellowship, you can be Surgical Critical Care Board eligable with the American Board of Surgery.
+The University of Iowa Surgical Critical Care Fellowship is a one-year, ACGME accredited program offered by the Division of Acute Care Surgery, which consists of a core curriculum in the Surgical & Neurosciences Intensive Care Unit (SNICU).
+Upon completion of the fellowship, the fellow will be Surgical Critical Care Board eligible with the American Board of Surgery.

-University of Iowa Hospitals & Clinics houses a Level-I Trauma Center with annual trauma admission greater than 2000, a Regional Burn Care Center, and a state-of-the-art Emergency Treatment Center as well as all specialties in medicine and their associated residency programs.
+University of Iowa Hospitals & Clinics is an American College of Surgeons accredited Level 1 Trauma Center with annual trauma admission greater than 2000, an American Burn Association accredited Level 1 Burn Treatment Center, and a state-of-the-art Emergency Treatment Center as well as all specialties in medicine and their associated residency programs.
 The UIHC holds over 800 inpatient beds, including 128 ICU beds.

-Policy for Eligibility, Selection & Transfer at UIHC
+Policy for Eligibility, Selection & Transfer at UIHC, Stipends, Disability Accommodation, etc

 Sample Appointment Contract